 - The defendant and plaintiff sit down with a structured settlement consultant – Structured settlement consultants greatly assist in the settlement process to determine the structured settlement terms.
 This includes the amount of the periodic payments, for how long they ought to last, and whether or not they need to go up in amount during later or particular times.
 A qualified assignee or intermediary is involved who takes on the defendant’s liability, and takes in the premium from the defendant that is necessary to fund to purchase the victim’s annuity.

 - The life insurance company makes the annuity payments to the victim consistently and periodically as agreed – by the annuity contract terms.
 The structured settlement annuity typically includes monthly and lump sum payments, and interest accrues over time.
 Both the initial award and the interest earned on the annuity are tax free to the payee, and the added benefits and total payout to the annuitant can be substantial and last a lifetime.
 It’s important to note, however, that structured settlement annuities are inflexible.
-It is only possible for the victim to receive any additional cash out of the settlement before the scheduled payment if he or she sells rights to future payments.
+The only way for the recipient to receive any additional cash out of the settlement before the scheduled payment is to sell rights to future payments.
 They can do this on the secondary market.

 Because life challenges, medical history, settlement costs, and a host of other considerations all need to be weighed when crafting a structured settlement, it is common for settlements to be complex and time consuming.
 The assistance of a skilled structured settlement consultant is essential to achieve the best outcome for all parties, and to find the right combination of benefits for appropriate compensation for the plaintiff’s injury.